You’ve got questions and

 Portland remains the only major West Coast city - from LA to Vancouver BC - without a public participatory budgeting process.
 Yet, some Portlanders have already participated in allocating public funds.
 In 2022, Representative Ruiz, Senator Jama, and Senator Gorsek decided to allocate $500,000 in American Rescue Plan Act funds in their East Portland districts towards a youth-led participatory budgeting process.
 Because of this, Youth Voice, Youth Vote was launched by a coalition of culturally specific, and youth-centered organizations to help facilitate Oregon’s first youth-led participatory budgeting process.

 • The proposed Charter Amendment is complementary to the new form of government by allowing participatory budgeting to take place citywide or in new City Council Districts.
 The proposed amendment gives ample time for the city to hire staff and develop the program.
-Funding for the program would begin in the fiscal year of 2026 - 2027.
-The first process must begin by July 2027.

 • Apart from the ~$1 million to implement the process, all funds allocated by residents will go back to the City Bureaus to implement projects or investments residents select.
-The amendment doesn’t change the amount of available funds to conduct City operations, it just changes who decides how to allocate 2% of those funds.
+The amendment doesn’t change the amount of available funds to conduct City operations, it just changes who decides how to allocate a small part of those funds.
 The City General Fund is projected to grow from almost $700 to over $800 million by fiscal year 2027-28, with 98% of the budget directed by the City Council.

 • Participatory budgeting is the world’s fastest-spreading form of participatory democracy.
 It is now implemented by thousands of governments across the globe and in dozens of municipalities in the United States.
 In the United States, over 66% of voters in both New York and Boston have voted to put it in their municipal charters.